 The real subsidiary functions of the House of Lords are, unlike its judicial functions, very analogous to its substantial nature.
 The first is the faculty of criticising the executive.
-An assembly in which the mass of the members have nothing to lose, where most have nothing to gain, where every one has a social position firmly fixed, where no one has a constituency, where hardly any one cares for the minister of the day, is the very assembly in which to look criticism of the acts of late administrations by Lord Grey has been admirable.
+An assembly in which the mass of the members have nothing to lose, where most have nothing to gain, where every one has a social position firmly fixed, where no one has a constituency, where hardly any one cares for the minister of the day, is the very assembly in which to look for, from which to expect, independent criticism.
+And in matter of fact, we find it.
+The criticism of the acts of late administrations by Lord Grey has been admirable.
 But such criticism, to have its full value, should be many-sided.
-Every man of great ability puts his own mark on his own criticism; it will be full of [127] thought and feeling, but then it is of idiosyncratic thought and feeling.
+Every man of great ability puts his own mark on his own criticism; it will be full of thought and feeling, but then it is of idiosyncratic thought and feeling.
 We want many critics of ability and knowledge in the Upper House-not equal to Lord Grey, for they would be hard to find-but like Lord Grey.
 They should resemble him in impartiality; they should resemble him in clearness; they should most of all resemble him in taking the supplemental view of a subject.
 There is an actor's view of a subject which (I speak of mature and discussed action-of Cabinet action) is nearly sure to include everything old and new-everything ascertained and determinate.
-But there is also a bystander's view, which is likely to omit some one or more of these old and certain elements, but also to contain some new or distant matter which the absorbed and occupied actor could not see.
-There ought to be many life-peers in our secondary chamber capable of giving us this higher criticism.
-I am afraid we shall not soon see them, but as a first step we should learn to wish for them.
+But there is also a bystander's view, which is likely to omit some one or more of these old and certain elements, but also to contain some new or distant matter which the absorbed and occupied actor could not There ought to be many life-peers in our secondary chamber capable of giving us this higher criticism. afraid we shall not soon see them, but as a first step we should learn to wish for them.